A Road from Woodstock

 One excellent overview of the proceedings is Mark Walters article, Mohegan Indians v.
 Connecticut.
 Some background on Colonial English relationships with the people they lived among can be found in John Strong’s works relating to the Montaukett and Unkechaug communities of Long Island.

 Captain John Chandler of Woodstock was the son of Deacon John Chandler, one of the first settlers of New Roxbury, settled in 1686, named Woodstock in 1690.
-Captain Chandler was Woodstock's first Town Clerk, recording the initial Proprietor's Meetings.
+Captain Chandler was Woodstock's first Town Clerk who recorded the initial Proprietor's Meetings.
 He also served as a Selectman and Surveyer.
-While living in New London, he had a tavern licence and Chandler served as the surveyor for New London County.
+While living in New London, he had a tavern licence and Chandler served as the surveyor for Connecticut Colony's New London County.
 Captain Chandler said he had a fifty year relationship with the Mohegan.
 This in addition to his surveying work suggests that he was well acquainted with both Mohegan and Wabaquassett country.
+From the 1743 Proceedings Before Commissioners of Review:

 "The depofition of John Chandler of Woodftock, aged feventy-three years.